qtc-de/remote-method-guesser/README.md

 boolean example_signature(String test); -8079561808652318592; false; false
 ```

-*remote-method-guesser* expects wordlists to be located at ``/opt/remote-method-guesser/wordlists``.
+By default, *remote-method-guesser* expects wordlists to be located at ``/opt/remote-method-guesser/wordlists``.
 If this configuration does not fit for you,
 you can change the default location within the configuration file.
 For dynamic changes you can also use the ``--wordlist-file`` and
 ``--wordlist-folder`` options.